DBS Logo

 4. Capital preservation

-As long as the bond issuer remains solvent, they have a legal obligation to repay the principal of the bond to you upon maturity.
+As long as the bond issuer remains solvent, they have a legal obligation to repay the principal of the bond to you on the maturity date.
 This provides a form of capital preservation, helping to stabilise your portfolio.
+This is in contrast with unit trusts that invest in bonds, which do not have a fixed maturity date.

 In addition, bonds are a lower risk asset due to its higher position on the debt hierarchy.
 In the event of liquidation, assets are paid out to bondholders before shareholders of common stock.